Create API Tools

 Select the HTTP verb required by the API service from the dropdown menu:

-GET: Usually used to retrieve resources.POST: Usually used to create new resources or submit data.PUT: Usually used to completely replace or update resources.DELETE: Usually used to delete resources.
+GET: Typically used to retrieve resources.POST: Typically used to create new resources or submit data.PUT: Typically used to completely replace or update resources.DELETE: Typically used to delete resources.

 c. 📰 Headers

 Headers are like the "envelope" of a letter, telling the receiver some important information before seeing the actual data content.
-Without correct headers, API requests may fail authentication, or the receiver may not be able to properly parse the data.
+Without correct headers, API requests may fail authentication, or the receiver may be unable to parse the data correctly.

 Common Uses: